fpl9000/hello-gui-go/README.md

 ### Compiler Issues
 If you encounter "don't use the cygwin compiler" errors, ensure you're using MinGW instead of Cygwin's GCC:

-- Install MSYS2 with MinGW64
+- Install MSYS2 with MinGW64.
-- Set the PATH to include MinGW binaries
+- Set the PATH to include MinGW binaries.
-- Set CC=gcc environment variable
+- Set environment variable `CC` to `gcc`.

 ### Missing Dependencies
 Run `go mod tidy` to ensure all dependencies are properly downloaded and configured.